Monarch butterfly: State and local governments

+In April 2025, the Chicago Park District's general superintendent launched "Project Monarch", a citywide initiative to conserve and celebrate monarch butterflies and their habitats.
+In addition, many local jurisdictions throughout the United States have made commitments to increase monarch habitat by joining "Monarch City USA" or by taking the National Wildlife Federation's "Mayors' Monarch Pledge" and planting native milkweeds and other nectar plants within their boundaries.
+Many cities, towns, counties, and communities have joined “Bee City USA” (an initiative of the Xerces Society for Invertebrate Conservation) and made commitments to conserve native bees, butterflies and other pollinators by increasing the abundance of native plants, providing nesting sites, and reducing the use of pesticides.

 National Cooperative Highway Research Program report

-In 2020, the National Cooperative Highway Research Program (NCRHP) of the Transportation Research Board issued a 208-page report that described a project that had examined the potential for roadway corridors to provide habitat for monarch butterflies.
-A part of the project developed tools for roadside managers to optimize potential habitat for monarch butterflies in their road rights-of-way.
+In 2020, the National Cooperative Highway Research Program (NCHRP) of the Transportation Research Board issued a 208-page report that described a project that had examined the potential for roadway corridors to provide habitat for monarch butterflies.
+A part of the project developed tools for roadside managers to optimize potential habitats for monarch butterflies in their road rights-of-way.

 Such efforts are controversial because the risk of butterfly mortality near roads is high.
-Several studies have shown that motor vehicles kill millions of monarchs and other butterflies every year.
+Several studies have shown that motor vehicles kill millions of monarchs and other butterflies annually.
 Also, some evidence indicates that monarch larvae living near roads experience physiological stress conditions, as evidenced by elevations in their heart rate.

-The NCRHP report acknowledged that, among other hazards, roads present a danger of traffic collisions for monarchs, stating that these effects appear to be more concentrated in particular funnel areas during migration.
+The NCHRP report acknowledged that, among other hazards, roads present a danger of traffic collisions for monarchs, stating that these effects appear to be more concentrated in particular funnel areas during migration.
 Nevertheless, the report concluded: